cch5ng/med_search/README.md

 * There is a warning in the console for duplicate search results (from query 3, based on ingredients of reference drugs) being added to the view.
 This should be refactored but has a dependency on the first assumption (which could be wrong).

+* There is a warning about server side rendering.
+For new views I did not update the setup for server side rendering.

+* On the dev environment, a flash of unstyled content would show on changes.
+This is a mern.io behavior.

 * The views for Search3 and Search4 could be refactored and merged into one component.

 * Unit tests were not included in this deliverable.
 Manual testing was done.